openstack/diskimage-builder/diskimage_builder/elements/gentoo/README.rst

 * You can set the GENTOO_PORTAGE_CLEANUP environment variable to true (or anything other than False) to clean up portage from the system and get the image size smaller.

+* Gentoo supports many diferent versions of python, in order to select one you may use the `GENTOO_PYTHON_TARGETS` environment variable to select the versions of python you want on your image.
+The format of this variable is a string as follows `"python2_7 python3_5"`.

+* In addition you can select the primary python version you wish to use (that which will be called by running the `python` command.
+The `GENTOO_PYTHON_ACTIVE_VERSION` is used to set that mapping.
+The variable contents can be something like `python3.5`.